OET Test Regulations

 - You may apply for a Test Day Deferral if you are not permitted to sit the test because of invalid or unacceptable ID.

-- You will be asked to show your ID documentation and/or sign a Candidate Identity Check form throughout the test day.
+- You will be asked to show your ID documentation throughout the test day and sign one or more identity declarations printed on your personalized test papers.

 - All reported cases of ID documentation discrepancies are subject to review and approval by CBLA after the test administration.
 CBLA reserves the right to withhold and/or cancel results in the event that the ID documentation requirements are not met.
 Refunds may be made on a case to case basis.